 And then?
 Just sit back and enjoy your aquarium fish! 😊

 On a side note, if you already have fish in your home aquarium, you might want to introduce the new fish to your quarantine tank first to avoid possible contagious fish parasites and diseases.
-This is another very important step to minimize fish loss.
+It is another crucial step to minimize fish loss.